 Additional Information for Applicants::

-Applications will be reviewed beginning immediately and continue until the position is filled.
-To apply, interested candidates are invited to submit a letter of intent stating professional goals and interests, a curriculum vitae, and the names and contact information of four references to Dr. Richard M. Bednarski, Chair, Department of Veterinary Clinical Sciences, College of Veterinary Medicine, The Ohio State University, 601 Tharp St., Columbus, OH 43210 or via e-mail (email@example.com).
+To apply, interested candidates are invited to submit a letter of intent stating professional goals and interests, a curriculum vita, and the names and contact information of four references to Dr. Richard Bednarski, Chair, Department of Veterinary Clinical Sciences, College of Veterinary Medicine, The Ohio State University, 601 Vernon Tharp St., Columbus, OH 43210 or via e-mail (email@example.com).
+Inquiries regarding the position can be directed to the Anesthesiology Service Head, Dr. Phillip Lerche, by e-mail (firstname.lastname@example.org), telephone (614-292-3551), or fax (614-292-0895).
 The Ohio State University is an EEO/AA Employer and promotes a tobacco-free campus.

 Physical Requirements: Pushing/pulling/lifting up to 50 pounds; Exposure to animal dander and/or zoonotic diseases; Exposure to needle sticks, hazardous chemicals, and/or bio hazardous waste.